Search Menu

 Dr. Klein advises that any time sunburn is visible as reddened, warm, or flaking skin, you should move your dog inside (or at least into the shade) as quickly as possible.
 Cool compresses may soothe the skin to help relieve initial symptoms.
 Aloe may also help with a minor burn.

-However, if the burn is severe, you should call your veterinarian because treatment with a cortisone product may be needed to prevent inflammation.
+However, if the burn is severe, you should call your veterinarian.
+They may need to treat the burn with a cortisone to prevent inflammation.
 There may also be a secondary infection that requires antibiotics.
 If these complications do occur, the dog will need to be well-protected from the sun in the future to prevent permanent damage.

 Although dog sunscreen is important, it can’t be counted on to be 100 percent effective.
 “The best way to protect your dog from the sun is to keep him indoors or in the shade, except for quick elimination periods, from 10 a.m. to 4 p.m.,” says Dr. Klein.